 1. Workforce planning

 Workforce planning has come a long way.
-HCM makes it possible to businesses to use data to help better predict work patterns and labor needs to make sure that staffing is handled efficiently.
-HR managers are no longer forced to guess about possible peak activity times to plan for or having to scramble around last minute to find temporary workers or add to an existing team.
+HCM makes it possible for businesses to use data to help better predict work patterns and labor needs to make sure that staffing is handled efficiently.
+HR managers are no longer forced to guess about possible peak activity times to plan for or having to scramble around the last minute to find temporary workers or add to an existing team.
 HCM gives HR teams the ability to approach workforce planning more systematically – making all HR professionals breathe a little easier and likely feel more positively about their roles.

 2. Performance management

 No matter what kind of industry your business resides in, tracking employee performance is a crucial component of HR operations and an essential principle of HCM.
-HCM gives managers the ability to use real data metrics to track employee progress and performance, similar to way that marketers can track the success of digital marketing campaigns.
+HCM gives managers the ability to use real data metrics to track employee progress and performance, similar to the way that marketers can track the success of digital marketing campaigns.

 Related to performance management, effective HCM allows you to build a strategic compensation approach.
 This can help boost company morale, as it helps employees know what to expect.
 If compensation is related to goals, building this strategy out with HCM can lead to more productivity and allow employees to track their progress along with their managers to help better align overall business unit goals.

 4. Time tracking

 Another important human capital management principle is related to time management, including clocking in and out and submitting paid time off requests.
 Building time management into your human capital management strategy makes sense because it not only gives HR teams a plethora of data to draw from and use to make employee planning and workforce decisions, but it also can streamline payroll and benefits administration when it’s all part of the same system.